santisq/santisq/README.md

   </div>
 </p>

 Hi there 👋 I'm Santi, an Identity & Access Management Specialist with most experience in Active Directory and Azure.
 Also a PowerShell fanatic 🙈.
-You can usually find me answering [Powershell related questions](https://stackoverflow.com/questions/tagged/powershell) in Stack Overflow under and in the [PowerShell Discord](https://discord.com/invite/powershell) as the user __santisq#9241__.
+You can usually find me answering [Powershell related questions](https://stackoverflow.com/questions/tagged/powershell) in Stack Overflow and in the [PowerShell Discord](https://discord.com/invite/powershell) as the user __santisq#9241__.

 - 🔭 I’m currently working on whatever I feel at the moment...
 - 🌱 I’m currently learning how to be a better coder 😅...